On the Visibility category of the Shafarevich--Tate group: Introduction

 Here, $\iota_\ast : H^1(K,E) \to H^1(K,A)$ is the natural push-forward map, and $V$ is the twist of $A$ by $\iota_\ast(\sigma)$.
 This yields an inclusion $C \to V$, and one might say that $C$ is \textsf{visible} in $V$.
 In the situation where in fact $V$ is merely the trivial twist of $A$ (hence isomorphic to $A$ itself), one thus says that $C$ is visible in $A$, and we define the subgroup of $H^1(K,E)$ \textsf{visible in $A$} as

-By considering Galois cohomology of the exact sequence where $B$ is the quotient abelian variety $A/E$, two equivalent formulations of visibility are readily obtained, namely that $C$ is visible in $A$ if and only if \begin{enumerate} \item $C$ is a translate of $E$ inside $A$ by a point in $A(\overline{K})$ that maps to a $K$-rational point on $B$; \item $C$ is the fiber above a $K$-rational point on $B$ under the projection $A \to B$. \end{enumerate}
+By considering Galois cohomology of the exact sequence where $B$ is the quotient abelian variety $A/E$, two equivalent formulations of visibility are readily obtained, namely that $C$ is visible in $A$ if and only if \begin{enumerate} \item $C$ is a translate of $E$ inside $A$ by a point in $A(\overline{K})$ that maps to a $K$-rational point on $B$; \item $C$ is the fiber above a $K$-rational point on $B$ under the projection $A \to B$, i.e., the Mordell-Weil group $B(K)$ \emph{explains} $C$. \end{enumerate}

 We define $\Vis_A\Sha(E) := \Vis_AH^1(K,E) \cap \Sha(E)$ to be the elements of $H^1(K,E)$ visible in $A$ that are also everywhere locally soluble.